thinkshout/mandrill/README.txt

 "http://help.mandrill.com/entries/24460141-Does-Mandrill-inline-CSS-automatically-".

 ## Reports
 The mandrill_reports sub-module provides reports on various metrics.
-It may take a long time to load.
-This module is due for some attention.
+For performance, metrics are cached after the initial load.
+Clear your cache for the most current metrics.

 ### Dashboard
 Displays charts that show volume and engagement, along with a tabular list of